Introduction

 We envision a future where people living in Cheshire and Merseyside are given the tools, knowledge and resources to live happy, healthy, long lives.

-We want to see lower rates of deaths and serious injury from alcohol harm, smoking, strokes, heart attacks, suicides, lack of physical activity, poor diet, and more.
+We want to see lower rates of deaths and harms from alcohol harm, smoking, strokes, heart attacks, suicides, lack of physical activity, poor diet, and more.

 Why is it important?